oddtree02/audi3ee7/README.md

-- 👋 Hi, I’m @audi3ee7
+- 👋 Hi, I’m audrey
-- 👀 I’m interested in graphic design, ui design, and video games
+- 👀 I’m interested in HTML, CSS, and JavaScript
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to expand my portfolio
 - 📫 How to reach me ...

 <!---